duf59/G-C-Data_Human-Activity-Recognition/README.md

 The R script does not include code to download the source data.
 The latter are described and can be obtained [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 They can also be downloaded directly from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-** For the `run_analysis.R` script to run properly, data have to be downloaded and extracted to a folder named "UCI HAR Dataset" within R's working directory.**
+* For the `run_analysis.R` script to run properly, data have to be downloaded and extracted to a folder named "UCI HAR Dataset" within R's working directory.*

-## Remarks
+## Notes

 * The script only uses the base R package
-* For consistency with the original data description, variables labels have not been renames (although some contain '(', ')' or '-' characters)